Fewer Escalations. Lower HSE Workload. Better Injury Outcomes.

 Emergencies should always be handled through your existing emergency response procedures, including calling 911 or local emergency services as appropriate.

-The WorkPartners evaluation is not intended to replace emergency care.
+The WorkPartners pilot is not intended to replace emergency care.
 It is designed to support decision-making for non-life-threatening injuries where unnecessary escalation often occurs.

 What happens after the 60 days?

-At the end of the 60 days, we review the evaluation together.
+At the end of the 60 days, we review the pilot experience together.

 We’ll walk through what types of cases occurred, how they were handled, and what impact you observed on escalation, workload, and employee experience.
 From there, you decide whether continuing with WorkPartners makes sense.

 There is no obligation to proceed, no automatic conversion, and no pressure.
-The evaluation is intended to give you a clear basis for an informed decision.
+The pilot is intended to give you a clear basis for an informed decision.

 Schedule your 60-Day Pilot